Silberdrachi/gitRecipes/Asian/ramen.md

 * 1-2 cup milk
 * 3 cups vegetable oil

+## Preperation
-Cut chicken into 1 inch pieces.
+1. Cut chicken into 1 inch pieces.
 Marinate with ginger, garlic, soy sauce for 30 minutes to 8 hours.

-Heat 3 cups vegetable oil to 380-400F for deep frying.
+1. Heat 3 cups vegetable oil to 380-400F for deep frying.

-Mix the milk and egg into an egg wash.
+1. Mix the milk and egg into an egg wash.

-Add egg wash, panko and corn starch into separate dredging bowls.
+1. Add egg wash, panko and corn starch into separate dredging bowls.

-For coating chicken, first dip into egg wash, then corn starch, then egg wash a second time, then finally the panko.
+1. For coating chicken, first dip into egg wash, then corn starch, then egg wash a second time, then finally the panko.

-Fry chicken until golden brown.
+1. Fry chicken until golden brown.

-Set aside on cooling rack or paper towels.
+1. Set aside on cooling rack or paper towels.

-#### Broth
+# Broth

+## Ingredients
 * 8 cups chicken bone broth
 * 1 small onion, diced
 * 4-6 cloves garlic, minced